qmanager-dev/mvn-repo/README.md

 # mvn-repo
-This repository behave as a maven repository for all jars and poms
+This repository behaves as a maven repository for all jars and poms